vsk44/kbot/README.md

 # kbot
-devops application from scratch
+devops application from scratch example bot https://t.me/vsk4_bot

-https://t.me/vsk4_bot

 Installation instruction:
-1. Set env variable TELE_TOKEN value to 6501274149:AAFzdI-BOYo8-KDyB4evgMDsV_r2ElTHB-4.
+1. Set env variable TELE_TOKEN (generate with BotFather)
 2. Start the bot.
-Command: ./kbot start
+Command: ./kbot

-Click to link to start messaging with bot.
+After creating a bot, you can start messaging.

 Example of using commands:
 -type "/start hello" and bot will answer you.